 Remember the scene in the cult-classic 1980s movie, The Goonies, when the kids find a treasure map in the attic of Mikey’s house and decide to go on a quest?
 For me, the message of that movie, that you should grasp adventure and opportunity when it presents itself, is something that resonates with me today.

-Which is why I jumped at the chance to go on a tour with Oregon Coast Railriders, the south coast’s newest attraction that has set up shop in Sturdivant Park in Coquille.
+Which is why last year I jumped at the chance to go on a tour with Oregon Coast Railriders (now called Joy Rails), a truly unique outdoor attraction that has set up shop in Sturdivant Park in Coquille.
 At my kids’ soccer games, I’d often peer down the railroad tracks alongside the park, wondering and wishing I could see what lay just out of sight.
 Those tracks were like my own discovered treasure map, promising an unknown and mysterious journey.
 I knew from my previous travels that train tracks don’t always go the same places highways and roads do, so if you get the chance to “ride the rails,” you often see splendors unseen by most.

-Anita and Kim Metlen, owners of Oregon Coast Railriders, are the early pioneers of railriding in Oregon.
-With a background in bike shop management and bicycle tourism promotion, they founded the Joseph Branch Railriders in the far northeast corner of Oregon in 2014.
+Anita and Kim Metlen are the early pioneers of railriding in Oregon.
+With a background in bike shop management and bicycle tourism promotion, they founded the Joseph Branch Railriders in northeast Oregon in 2014 and Oregon Coast Railriders in 2021.
 Over the years, Kim led the development and fabrication of a custom design for their railriders, which is known for its smooth and quiet ride, as well as comfortable seats.
+In 2024, Ben Mowatt took over Oregon Coast Railriders and now owns and operates it as Joy Rails in Coquille.

 So, on a sunny spring day, I brought my 73-year-old mother (who is always up for an adventure), to find out what lies along those tracks.
 After a guide adjusted our railrider so we could reach the pedals, we sat back, recumbent-style.
 I was in the back, which means I got to be the “brake person.”
 Given that there is no steering and no gear changes, besides pedaling, it is all that I am required to do from time to time.